Why Your Central Coast Website Isn't Showing Up in Google

 The best next step depends on the current website, but most underperforming local sites improve when the pages become more specific, more useful, and easier to connect together.

 This is where page structure, copy, internal linking, and search-ready formatting matter.
-The goal is not to stuff keywords.
+The goal isn't to stuff keywords.
 The goal is to make the site easier for both people and search systems to understand.

 - Separate the main services into clearer pages

-- Use stronger local service wording where it is genuinely relevant
+- Use stronger local service wording where it's genuinely relevant

 - Improve headings, metadata, and service-page depth